-The purpose of the program is to award tuition funding to talented and needy Indonesian students on a competitive basis, enabling them to attend university in the fields of forestry, biology and veterinary science.
+The purpose of the program is to award tuition funding to talented and needy Indonesian students on a competitive basis, enabling them to attend university in the fields of forestry, biology, and veterinary science.
 In addition to being able to attend university, scholarship recipients develop an understanding of the plight of the orangutan from the perspective of the nongovernmental organization.
 They graduate as advocates of orangutan conservation when entering the private, nonprofit, or government workforce.
-The collaboration between OURF, OIC, YP, and BNF has enabled this program to expand since it awarded its first scholarship in 2006.
-OURF raises and provides the funding and OIC, YP, and BNF administer the actual competition through outreach to schools.
+The collaboration between OURF, OIC, YP, BNF, and COP has enabled this program to expand since it awarded its first scholarship in 2006.
+OURF raises and provides the funding and OIC, YP, BNF, and COP administer the actual competition through outreach to schools.
 They also evaluate submitted proposals, oversee the selection process, and manage the disbursement of funds to the recipients.

 The cost of administering one four-year scholarship is approximately US$1,500.
 That single scholarship enables a recipient to pay for school tuition over those years, and also covers the costs of their research and the final write-up.